 If you want the stereotypical Las Vegas resort experience, though, you’re going to be on the world-famous Las Vegas Strip, and you’re very likely to be staying at a property run by Caesars Entertainment or MGM Resorts.
 And if you’re planning to spend any time or money at either, you’ll want to sign up for their respective free loyalty programs, Caesars Rewards (Caesars, formerly Total Rewards) and Mlife Rewards (MGM).

 Register before your trip, or visit the respective rewards desks when you get to town, and you’ll be on your way to rewards, discounts, and (if you gamble) comps and rewards for your sacrifices to the casino gods.
 You’ll show ID and pick up your card on property; they don’t mail cards out although they’ll replace them on every visit if needed.

-Once you’ve registered for Total Rewards and Mlife Rewards, check out their partnerships to really get the most out of your rewards.
+Once you’ve registered for Caesars Rewards and Mlife Rewards, check out their partnerships to really get the most out of your rewards.
 Note that these will change over time, so you’ll want to read your emails from Caesars and MGM and check their websites occasionally for the latest developments.

 - Hyatt Gold Passport – tier matching, reciprocal points between chains

 - Southwest Airlines – 600 Rapid Rewards points per MGM stay

 - Credit card: Mlife Rewards Mastercard by First Bankcard